 - Materials: It is wise to avoid thin materials for tents.
 The common tent materials are cotton cans, nylon, and polyester but the best material for tents is high-quality nylon fabric.

 - Accessories: The basic accessories of any tents are aluminium poles and durable zipper but some high-end tents come with accessories such as interior loops, guy loops, and pockets.

 Step 3: Determine the Right Tent Type for You

-The last of our “how to choose a good tent” expedition is the introduction of a different type of tents.
+The last of our “how to choose a good tent” expedition is the introduction of a different type of tent.
 There are different types in the market thus here you go with the initial introduction of them.

 - 4-Season Tents: These are the most robust or sturdy types of tents.
 These tents are made with a maximum number of poles and with the thickest material.
 Thus they are capable of protecting you from heavy to fierce wind and snowfall.
 This is the first choice of mountaineers.

 - 3-Season Tents: These tents are the most familiar models to any of us.
 These tents come with mesh panels that will prevent you from insects.
 These tents are ideal for summer, spring and fall season.
 Though they can protect you from light snow and rain but not appropriate for bad weather.

 - 3-4-season Tents: These are the tents that ensure one or two poles and are good at providing warmth and ventilation.
 These models are not as sturdy as the 4-season tents but they more protective than the 3-season tents.